multunus/Open-Playbook/README.md

 * **NOTE**: The goal of this type of system is to provide you with the *opportunity* to have your compensation revised multiple times in a year.
 However, the following is an  important caveat:

-    * Weíre a transparent and democratic company.
+    * We‚Äôre a transparent and democratic company.
 You will need to have the open support of your colleagues to get a compensation revision approved.
 This is explained in more detail below.

 ### <a name="company-revision"></a> Company Wide Revision [Yearly]